 When the tumour is examined under the microscope, the tissue on the inside of the cysts and the solid areas are made up of an abnormal type of epithelium that forms glands and produces a thick, gelatinous fluid called mucin.
 The mucin fills the inside of the tumour.

-All ovarian tumours are examined to see if there are any holes or tears in the outer surface of the tumour or ovary.
-The outer surface is referred to as the capsule.
-The capsule is described as intact if no holes or tears are identified.
-The capsule is described as ruptured if the outer surface contains any large holes or tears.
+All ovarian tumours are examined to see if there are any holes or tears in the outer (capsular) surface of the ovary.
+The capsular surface is described as intact if no holes or tears are identified.
+The capsular surface is described as ruptured if it contains any large holes or tears.
 If the ovary or tumour is received in multiple pieces, it may not be possible for your pathologist to tell if the capsular surface has ruptured or not.

-Why is this important?
-This information is important because a capsule that ruptures inside the body may spill tumour cells into the abdominal cavity.
-A ruptured capsule is associated with worse prognosis and is used to determine the tumour stage (see Pathologic stage below).
+This information is important because a capsular surface that ruptures inside the body may spill tumour cells into the abdominal cavity.
+A ruptured capsule is associated with a worse prognosis and is used to determine the tumour (T) stage (see Pathologic stage below).

 Small samples of tissue are commonly removed in a procedure called a biopsy to see if tumour cells have spread to the pelvis or abdomen.
 These biopsies which are often called omentum or peritoneum are sent for pathological examination along with the tumour.